syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Specifies the header format of days in short, longer or min types.
+Specifies the header format of datepicker calendar in short, longer or min types.
 See <a href="global.html#Header">Header</a>